Lip Balm Ingredients You Need for Soft, Kissable, Smooth-Looking Lips

-But if you're like me, you remember the original rumor that started with the Carmex brand decades ago.
+However, if you're like me, you recall the original rumor that began with the Carmex brand decades ago.
 It was a favorite, silky, Vaseline-like lip balm that was basically a trend.
-However we started hearing that it dries out our lips, thus we buy more.
+However, we started hearing that it dries out our lips, which is why you found yourself using it a lot, running out, and then buying more.

-I started thinking about that Carmex rumor while I was replenishing my lip balm stash.
-Does it actually dry our lips out?
-Are we just getting temporary relief?
-Do we care?
-Should we care?
+With summer here, I started thinking about that Carmex rumor while I was replenishing my lip balm stash.

-According to the Health website, not all products are created equally and there are some lip balms that exacerbate dryness while others work wonders.
-Avoid these ingredients in your lip balms if you want to avoid the eventual dryness they cause.
+According to the Health website, not all products are created equally, and some lip balms can exacerbate dryness, while others work wonders.

 - Phenol